canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 **Indexes reduce perfomance all the time.** They reduce performance of inserts, updates, deletes and selects.
 Even if a query isn't using an index, it reduces performance of the query.

-Delete most your indexes.
+**Delete most your indexes**.
 Identify your main table and check if it has more than 5 indexes.
-Don't create indexes on every key of a join.
+But, don't create indexes on every key of a JOIN.

-Also, keep in mind if you rebuild an index for a table, SQL Server will remove all caches related to that table.
-Rebuilding your indexes is the most expensive way of updating statistics.
+Also, keep in mind if you rebuild an index for a table, SQL Server will remove all plan cached related to that table.

+**Rebuilding your indexes is the most expensive way of updating statistics.**

 <div class="video-container">
 <iframe src="https://www.youtube-nocookie.com/embed/SqhX8OaOI6A?start=395&rel=0&fs=0" width="640" height="360" frameborder="0"></iframe>
 </div>

-You can [find your unused indexes](https://blog.sqlauthority.com/2011/01/04/sql-server-2008-unused-index-script-download/) with this script:
+You can [find your unused indexes](https://blog.sqlauthority.com/2011/01/04/sql-server-2008-unused-index-script-download/) with the next script.
+Look for indexes with zero seeks/scans and lots of updates.
+They're good candidates to drop.

 ```sql
 SELECT TOP 25